Julio César Cortés: Guatemala national team (1987–88 and 2000–03)

 In 1987, Cortés was named head coach of the Guatemala national team, managing it at that year's Pan American Games.
 This tenure lasted just over one year until he was replaced by Jorge Roldán in April 1988.
 Cortés' second period as Guatemala's manager began in June 2000, and ended three years later, in what is one of the longest uninterrupted tenures for a coach of the Guatemalan team.
 During that time, Guatemala failed to qualify to the 2002 World Cup, but won the 2001 UNCAF Nations Cup – its first international title in 34 years – and finished runner up of that tournaments two years later.

 Dispute with the Guatemalan Federation

 After being removed from the charge of national coach in April 2003, Cortés sued the Guatemalan football federation (FEDEFUT) for breach of contract, demanding payment of part of his remuneration as national team coach.
-The coach took the case before FIFA, whom in 2006 ruled that the FEDEFUT pay him part of what he demanded.
-In September 2006, the FEDEFUT reacted against the coach, accusing him of fraud before a local court, whom dictated that Cortés – who was at the time living in Costa Rica and was at the moment in Guatemala – remained in the country.
+The coach took the case before FIFA, who in 2006 ruled that the FEDEFUT pay him part of what he demanded.
+In September 2006, the FEDEFUT reacted against the coach, accusing him of fraud before a local court, who dictated that Cortés – who was at the time living in Costa Rica and was at the moment in Guatemala – remain in the country.

+Death

+Cortés died on 24 July 2025, at the age of 84.